zwp88/embabel-agent-examples/README.md

 1. Start with **Horoscope News Agent** (Java or Kotlin)
 2. Compare the Java vs Kotlin implementations
 3. Experiment with different prompts and see how the agent plans different workflows
+4. Try different logging themes to make development more fun!

 ### **Spring Developer?**
 1. Examine the **Movie Finder** for advanced Spring patterns
 2. Look at the configuration classes and repository integration
 3. Study the domain model design and service composition
 4. Explore the new `@EnableAgentShell` and `@EnableAgentMcp` annotations
+5. See how logging themes activate Spring profiles

 ### **Kotlin Enthusiast?**
 1. Start with **Movie Finder** for advanced Kotlin features